QuickBirdEng/SurveyKit/README.md

-# Survey-kit
+# SurveyKit

-This library aims to provide the functionality of the [IOs ORK Survey](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html).
+With this library you can create a series of questions, in the style of a questionnaire.
+Thematically it is made to give you a feeling of a research survey.
+Visually we aim to be clean, lean and easily configurable.
+We aim to keep the functionality close to [iOS ResearchKit Surveys](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html).

 This is an early version and work in progress.
 Do not hesitate to give feedback, ideas or improvements via an issue.

-## Overview
+## ∑Overview
 -   [What Survey-Kit does for you](#what-survey-kit-does-for-you)
 -   [What Survey-Kit does not (yet) for you](#what-survey-kit-does-not-yet-for-you)
 -   [Setup](#setup)